Valid for Dedicated Servers running Microsoft Windows Server 2019 or Microsoft Windows Server 2022 operating systems managed in the Cloud Panel.

 If you have any questions about Hotfix Uninstall, please contact Microsoft Support.

-Recover Disk Partitions, Volumes, Master Boot Records (MBR), and Partition Tables with Disk Commander
+Recover hard drive partitions, volumes, Master Boot Records (MBR) and partition tables with Disk Commander

 With Disk Commander, you can recover disk partitions, volumes, master boot records (MBR) and partition tables.
 This is possible by means of the following procedures:

-In the Diagnostics and Recovery Toolset window, click Disk Commander.
+• In the Diagnostics and Recovery Toolset window, click on Disk Commander.

 You can use the chkdsk program to check the file system data and file system metadata on disks for logical and physical errors.
 If you use chkdsk without parameters, this program will examine the selected disk and show any errors it detects.
 If you run chkdsk with parameters, the program will additionally repair the found logical file system errors.
 If bad sectors are found on a hard drive that occur due to physical damage, chkdsk can attempt to recover data from the affected disk sectors.

-Instructions on how to use Checkdisk to repair a damaged file system in the Windows Rescue system can be found here:
+Instructions on how to use chkdsk to repair a damaged file system in the Windows Rescue system can be found here:

-Repair a damaged file system with Checkdisk in the Windows Rescue system (dedicated server)
+Repairing a damaged file system using chkdsk in the Windows Rescue System (Dedicated Server)